TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power_System_Camera.md

 ## MEAN WELL LRS-50-5 50W 5VDC 10A Single Ouput Switching Mode Power Supply
 The maximum power requirements for the motors is 18 W at 5 V, so the 50 W power supply will easily cover that.
 At first glance, it may seem like overkill, but this power supply is very useful for meeting this subsystems's requirements.
 The power supply will be capable of powering both servo motors from the single output terminal.
 It also includes safety features such as short circuit, overload, and over voltage protections, and is safety compliant with IEC 60335-1 [3] and IEC 61558-1 [4].
 This power supply also includes a robust datasheet and a useful user manual.
 An issue with design choice to use power supplies, is that it limits the design team's possible locations to house the Camera system.
 However, having more location flexibility with an alternate design such as a solar charged battery would be very expensive with the maximum power for the system nearing 40 W. The design team decided that the cost-benefit analysis would not be worth it to implement a solar solution for this subsystem.
+The power supply will also have overcurrent protection from a slow-burn 1 A 250 V fuse.
+We will also utilize a grounded power cord to provide shock protection.
 <br />

 ##  Gratury Junction Box, IP67 Waterproof Plastic Enclosure